What Is an ATS Resume? - The Complete Guide for Your Resumes

 The Two-Layer Diagnostic Framework

 That collapse from 1-in-7 to 1-in-33 interview rates over eight years did not happen because candidates got worse.
-Based on data from GEM recruiting Benchmarks Report 2026 from 165 million applications and 1.2 million hires, recruiting teams are leaner, workloads are heavier, and hiring is more selective than at any point in the decade.
+Based on data from the GEM Recruiting Benchmarks Report 2026 from 165 million applications and 1.2 million hires, recruiting teams are leaner, workloads are heavier, and hiring is more selective than at any point in the decade.

 Instant Self-Test: Does Your Resume Even Parse?